Arrive Quito and overnight.

 Bellavista protects 1800 acres of endangered cloud forest on the western slopes of the Andes.
 Bordering the Choco bio-region, the forest is part of something that scientists refer to as a biodiversity "hotspot" - a place of extreme biodiversity in danger of extinction.
-Today you'll explore the miles of trails at Bellavista, passing by waterfalls, steep ravines, and thick gardens of hanging epiphytes in search of some of the 320 bird species recorded here.
-You'll learn more about the area's complex ecology, what Bellavista is doing to protect it, and about the endangered mammals such as the spectacled bear, mountain lion, Andean coati, and others that take refuge here.
+Today explore the miles of trails at Bellavista, passing by waterfalls, steep ravines, and thick gardens of hanging epiphytes in search of some of the 320 bird species recorded here.
+Learn more about the area's complex ecology, what Bellavista is doing to protect it, and about the endangered mammals such as the spectacled bear, mountain lion, Andean coati, and others that take refuge here.

-After breakfast you drive to El Porvenir, a fully-functioning hacienda and your base for the next three nights, set high in the Andean paramo with spectacular views of Cotopaxi.
-After a brief orientation is given to get acquainted with the horses, you head out on horseback in the spirit of the Chagras (Ecuadorian highland cowboys) to visit the foothills of Rumiñahui Volcano, riding side by side with herds of wild horses and bulls.
+After breakfast drive to El Porvenir, a fully-functioning hacienda and your base for the next three nights, set high in the Andean paramo with spectacular views of Cotopaxi.
+After a brief orientation is given to get acquainted with the horses, head out on horseback in the spirit of the Chagras (Ecuadorian highland cowboys) to visit the foothills of Rumiñahui Volcano, riding side by side with herds of wild horses and bulls.
 As you cross the paramo, enjoy the birds and wildlife while the local guides share their knowledge of medicinal plants.
 Afterwards a delicious lunch of local dishes awaits you upon your return to the farmhouse.

 The afternoon is free to explore the hacienda grounds, and there are a couple of self-guided paths to the Manto Blanco Waterfall and to lookouts with nice views of the mountains and surrounding landscape.
-Click here to watch Youtube video to learn more about El Porvenir and the Tierra del Volcan's area near Cotopaxi.
+Click here to watch a video to learn more about El Porvenir and the Tierra del Volcan's area near Cotopaxi.

-A thirty minute drive takes you to the Hacienda Santa Rita Ecological Reserve and the impressive 270 feet high Condor Machay Waterfall.
+A thirty minute drive takes you to the Hacienda Santa Rita Ecological Reserve and the impressive 270 foot high Condor Machay Waterfall.
 Continue on foot along a trail that takes you through a very unique native forest of the Andes known as the "paper bark tree forest".
-Continue to the village of El Pedregal where you will have the chance to experience the local culture of the area before continuing to El Porvenir.
+Continue to the village of El Pedregal where you have the chance to experience the local culture of the area before continuing to El Porvenir.
 Today's hike is 11 kilometers (7 miles).

-After enjoying the views of the volcano over the last three days, you drive for 45 minutes into the Cotopaxi National Park.
+After enjoying the views of the volcano over the last three days, drive for 45 minutes into the Cotopaxi National Park.
 An hour hike takes you to the climbing hut (refugio) and a nearby glacier at 4,800 meters (14,760 ft) above sea level.